Skip to content ↓

 You could support your son by encouraging them to do the following:

-• Follow the advice given in their assessment feedback.
+• Follow the advice given from teacher feedback.

 • Use active learning techniques that require them to think deeply about what they are learning.